'A place where lives were changed': Reflecting on the history of former Women's Hospital as building gets torn down

 One poignant memory involves some babies who were stillborn or died shortly after birth.
 In 20 cases, the parents didn’t claim the child’s body or arrange for a funeral home to take its remains.

-Donald Conrad, who was the hospital’s director of admissions, arranged for memorial services and interment at Westminister Cemetery for these babies, Clapp said.
+Donald Conrad, who was the hospital’s director of admissions, arranged for memorial services and interment at Westminster Cemetery for these babies, Clapp said.

 A statue of an angel and a plaque dedicated to their memory was placed on the hospital’s grounds.